 Specialist Leasehold Extension Solicitors

 Buying a leasehold property means you are investing in the right to live in the property for a set time period – rather than in the property itself forever.
 As your lease gets shorter, leasehold property starts to steadily lose value.
-And that’s why, at one stage or another, you’re going to need to extend your lease.
+And that’s why, at one stage or another, you’re going to need to how to extend your lease.

 Got a question about extending your lease?
 Call our specialist solicitors on FREEPHONE 0800 1404544 for FREE no strings attached initial phone advice